EGYPT UNDISCOVERED

 Your next stop is Karnak, the largest temple complex in the world.
 Walk through the avenue of sphinxes, gaze up at the towering 97-foot-tall obelisk, and wander among the massive pillars of the Great Hypostyle Hall.

-In the evening, you fly to Alexandria and check in at another 5-star hotel.
+In the evening, you fly to Cairo from where you head to Alexandria by bus.
+After arriving in Alexandria, check in at another 5-star hotel.

 Alexandria, with its Mediterranean climate and famous Roman remains, is the second-largest city in Egypt.
 It was founded by Alexander the Great in 332 BC and was the capital of Egypt for more than 300 years.
 Begin the day with a visit to the stunning catacombs of Kom ash-Shuqqafa, where you examine fine examples of pharaonic funeral art with strong Greco-Roman influences.

 Afterward, another special-access visit awaits you.
 Tour the renowned Bibliotheca Alexandrina, also known as the New Library of Alexandria.
-Discover what went into reimagining Alexandria’s great ancient library for a new century on this exclusive visit guided by none other than the library’s director, Dr. Mostafa El Feki.
+Discover what went into reimagining Alexandria’s great ancient library for a new century.

 Later, see the harbor of Alexandria with the picturesque Citadel of Sultan Qaitbay, the place where the famous Lighthouse of Alexandria – one of the Seven Wonders of the Ancient World – once stood.

-Your exploration of Alexandria will end with a special-access visit to Taposiris Magna, one of the most important religious sites of the New Kingdom.
+Your second day of exploration of Alexandria starts with a special-access visit to Taposiris Magna, one of the most important religious sites of the New Kingdom.
 It is now an active archaeological site, closed to the public.
 Research carried out by Dr. Kathleen Martínez indicates that the site may be hiding the tomb of Cleopatra.
 You explore the temple with one of the field excavation directors.

 Day 12 – Siwa Oasis – Oracle Temple / Umm Ubaydah Temple / Shali Fortress / Mountain of the Dead Tombs / Bir Wahed